Careless People, Careless AI

 — F. Scott Fitzgerald, The Great Gatsby (1925), Ch.
 9

-Sarah Wynn-Williams borrowed that line for the title of her memoir, Careless People: A Cautionary Tale of Power, Greed, and Lost Idealism (2025), and the fit is exact.
+Sarah Wynn-Williams borrowed that line for the title of her memoir, Careless People: A Cautionary Tale of Power, Greed, and Lost Idealism (2025).
 It is one of the better books I have read recently — a first-hand account of the culture inside Meta that is as readable as it is alarming.